abhinavhanda21/Mapnik-with-shapefile/README.md

 download .osm.bz2 file.
 Then unzip  the file and rename it.

 After that open python interpreter.
 Then create map and style it.
+For, the code go to: https://abhinavhanda.wordpress.com/2017/06/17/mapnik/
 Now, give permission to the requried .shp file from your datasource so that it can be executed.
 You can check permission status of your file using command: ll and then use:

 chmod 777 /address of file/file.shp